Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 For example, let’s say an average natural diamond retains about 50% of its value after purchase.
 Eventually, the value of the diamond will rise (historically, diamond prices rise consistently).
 If you ever try to sell your diamond, you should get at least half (or possibly much more) of your original purchase price.

-Here’s an example: this is a stunning 1.21ct diamond that we found.
-Its an incredible value at $5,866.
+Here’s an example: this is a stunning 1.21ct diamond from Blue Nile that we found.
+It’s an incredible value at $5,866.
 We asked companies that purchase diamonds how much they’d offer for it.
 They thought the diamond was stunning and were willing to pay $3,150.
 That’s 54% of the original purchase price.
 If diamond prices rise (as they historically do), the value only increases.

 With a lab-created synthetic diamond, you would not have the same experience.
-For instance, this beautiful 1.33ct lab-created diamond costs $3,800.
+For instance, this beautiful 1.33ct lab-created diamond from James Allen costs $3,800.
 It’s cheaper than the similar natural diamond we just talked about.
 However, if you were to try and resell it, you might make $50 or less.

 The process for creating synthetic diamonds isn’t cheap.
 It requires specialized machinery, diamond-growing experts, diamond cutters, and more.
-Different than cubic zirconia or moissanite, lab-created diamonds involve either High Pressure-High Temperature (HPHT) or Chemical Vapor Deposition (CVD) processes.
+Unlike cubic zirconia or moissanite, lab-created diamonds involve either High Pressure-High Temperature (HPHT) or Chemical Vapor Deposition (CVD) processes.
 In order to multiply the carbon atoms and compress them into a diamond, they need time, innovative technology, and expertise.
-That’s why a beautiful 1.52 carat lab-created diamond will still cost you $6,020.
+That’s why the prices for lab-created diamonds are still on the higher side.

 In the last three years, the price changes in the lab-created market have been absolutely alarming.
 We recently did our own comparisons with products from the major online retailers of lab-created diamonds (MiaDonna, Diamond Foundry, and Brilliant Earth) to natural diamonds from James Allen.